 BCGEU's Education Course Offerings

 BCGEU’s workplace leaders—our stewards, local officers and bargaining committee members—have access to a comprehensive education program to help them develop skills and expertise to represent members in the workplace.
 We offer "core" courses from 1/2 day to 3 days in length, offered through the area offices.
-Mini modules run from 2-4 hours in length, offered through area offices on an as-needed basis.
+Mini modules run from 2-4 hours in length, and can be offered through area offices.

 BCGEU Education, Activism and Communications Committee